Enchanter wreck recovered by investigators after five killed in tragedy

 But what's left of the boat has now been recovered by the Transport Accident Investigation Commission and is being stored in a secure location, a spokesperson told the Herald.

-The Enchanter was heading back to Manganoui after a three-day fishing charter that one member of the group was looking forward to as "the trip of a lifetime".
+The Enchanter was heading back to Mangōnui after a three-day fishing charter that one member of the group was looking forward to as "the trip of a lifetime".

 MetService had issued an "orange warning" for the 24-hour period in which Enchanter was set to return to Mangōnui, meaning the weather was rough with high winds, and rain.